 Imagine waking up one morning to find out the land under your home was sold the night before.
-That's a fear more than 180,000 Minnesotans living in manufactured home parks face each day.
-Increasingly, parks are being bought up by out-of-state investors.
-In 2020, 70% of Minnesota's manufactured home sites sold were to out-of-state speculative buyers.
+That's a fear more than 180,000 Minnesotans living in manufactured home communities ("mobile home parks") face each day.
+Increasingly, these communities are being bought up by out-of-state investors.
+In 2020, 70% of Minnesota's manufactured home sites that sold went to out-of-state speculative buyers.